dmanning23/Filename/README.md

 Filename
 ========

-A simple filename helper class for xna content files
+A simple filename helper class for content files